 During her trip to Ecuador in August 2016, CHOC Chick Founder Galia Orme met with many of the producers and farmers and was impressed by their dedication, knowledge and love of sustainable farming.
 She was taken to visit the cacao collection centres and meet the farmer by Carlos Zambrano, the Commercial Director of Cofina.
 His grandfather, also named Carlos came from a cocoa growing family in Manabi and set up the company which is now also run by his son Julio, Carlos’s father.
+It was an amazing experience for Galia to meet with Carlos, Isabel and the other employees at Cofina with whom we’ve worked with over the past 3 years and she was particularly impressed by Carlos’s knowledge and passion for cacao and the Nacional Arriba bean in particular.

 The visit to Ecuador was emotional, educational and inspiring for Galia and here she is with Eduardo Molina Bajania, who runs the main cacao collection centre in the province of Los Rios in Ecuador.
 He is an expert at fermentation and drying of the cocoa bean and proudly explained their meticulous process.
 The cocoa crops are brought in by each farmer on a daily basis, weighed, classified, fermented and dried.